TL;DR

 - The 2030 picture is already forming.
 Gartner expects 90% of B2B buying to be AI-intermediated by 2028.
 The winners won’t be the ones who bought the most agents — they’ll be the ones who architected the deepest.

 Of the thousands of vendors now marketing “agentic AI,” Gartner estimates only about 130 are genuinely agentic.
 The rest are older products wearing new labels — chatbots rebranded, RPA repackaged, copilots reclassified.
 Gartner has given the practice a name: agent washing.
-It has also given the industry a warning: more than 40% of agentic AI projects will be cancelled by the end of 2027, many of them because what was sold as an agent turned out to be something considerably less.
+It has also given the industry a warning: more than 40% of agentic AI projects will be canceled by the end of 2027, many of them because what was sold as an agent turned out to be something considerably less.

 The gap between use and value has a name too: the adoption-execution chasm.
 Closing it requires less hype and more clarity.
 Before anyone can separate real agents from washed ones, they first need to know what agentic AI actually is.

-What Agentic AI Actually Means in Practice?
+What Agentic AI Actually is in Practice

 Gartner defines agentic AI as goal-driven software that perceives, decides, acts, and adapts to achieve outcomes — not just tasks.
 The shift from prior categories is fundamental.
 Rule-based automation executes scripts.
 Generative AI produces outputs when prompted.
 Copilots suggest; humans decide.
 Agentic AI reasons across steps, selects among options, and closes the loop without being asked again.